 How to Apply

 Thank you for your interest in the 14 Biosciences PhD Programs at Stanford University!
-The online application for Autumn 2023-24 will open in mid-September 2022.
+The online application for Autumn 2026-27 is now open.

 Applying and Deadline

 In addition to the information below and our FAQ page, please review the Graduate Admissions website and their FAQ page prior to starting your application.
-When you are ready to apply, please click here to start your online application.
+When you are ready to start your application, click here to Apply Now.

 The admissions committees of the 14 PhD programs will promptly begin to review applicant files the day following the application deadline.
 It is important that all of your application materials, including letters of recommendation, are submitted by the deadline.
 We cannot guarantee the review of any materials received after the deadline.

-To be eligible for admission to graduate programs at Stanford, applicants must meet one of the following conditions:
+To be eligible for admission to graduate study at Stanford, you must meet the university’s minimum requirements for academic credentials and English proficiency.

-The Biomedical Informatics, Biophysics, Molecular and Cellular Physiology, and Structural Biology programs have some course background requirements.
-We strongly recommend that you reach out to the programs to which you plan to apply, to ask for specific course requirements/suggestions.
+The Biomedical Data Science, Biophysics, Molecular and Cellular Physiology, and Structural Biology programs have some course background requirements.
+We strongly recommend that you reach out to the programs to which you plan to apply to ask for specific course requirements/suggestions.

 Application Fee and Fee Waivers